 Often in someone’s home, each group meets for one to two hours at a time that works for everyone in the group.
-As of 2020 (spring), we have five Community Groups, meeting on either Tuesdays or Wednesdays, every other week.
+As of the end of 2020, we have six Community Groups, meeting on either Tuesdays or Wednesdays, every other week.

 What do Community Groups do when they meet?